ivy-llc/ivy/CONTRIBUTING.md

 1. **Choosing a Task:**

    - Choose a task to work on which:
-     - is not marked as completed with a tick.
+     - Is not marked as completed with a tick.
-     - does not have an issue created.
+     - Does not have an issue created.
-     - is not mentioned in the comments.
+     - Is not mentioned in the comments.

-   Currently, there are three open tasks:
+   Currently, there are three open tasks :

    - [Function Reformatting](https://unify.ai/docs/ivy/overview/contributing/open_tasks.html#function-formatting)
    - [Frontend APIs](https://unify.ai/docs/ivy/overview/contributing/open_tasks.html#frontend-apis)